Topics on this page

-In Maryland, one point is clear: unmarried cohabitants can create express written contracts that are enforceable in a court of law.
-They can also create express oral contracts to divide personal property, but they are best advised to put into writing any divisions of real property.
+In Maryland, unmarried cohabitants can create express written contracts that are enforceable in a court.
+They can also create express oral contracts to divide personal property, but best practice is to put any divisions of real property into writing.

-Couples should consider drawing up a written “living-together contract” to determine in advance the status joint and separate assets and liabilities, duties and obligations, and other factors unique to each situation.
+Couples should consider drawing up a written “living-together contract” to determine, in advance, the status of joint and separate assets and liabilities, duties and obligations, and other factors unique to each situation.
 This can be done with or without an attorney.
 However, it's a good idea to consult with an attorney about the consequences of signing and the validity of the contract is advisable.

-For example, if the non-marital agreement is intended to continue into marriage, an attorney should be consulted to make sure that this intent is expressed clearly in the agreement.
-Also, each partner should use a separate attorney.
+For example, if the non-marital agreement is intended to continue into marriage, consult an attorney to make sure that this intent is expressed clearly in the agreement.
+Each partner should use a separate attorney.